bitrip-code/api-dev-documentation/README.md

 - `GET: /logs` - Accepts query string, returns `Array`

 <br>

+- Success

+  - Successful requests will receive a status code 200 and JSON payload.

 - !
 Error
   - Errors are handled with a status 500 code and a `msg` property with error details attached.